The Dangers of Artificial Sweeteners

 Aspartame:

 Originally approved in 1981 for use in food is 200 times sweeter than sugar.
-It is composed of 50% phenylalanine, 40% aspartic acid and 10% methanol.
+It is composed of 50% phenylalanine, 40% aspartic acid, and 10% methanol.
 Excess phenylalanine has been shown to disrupt normal serotonin levels in the nervous system which can lead to depressive, emotional & psychotic disorders.
 Individuals who continually consume aspartame will have elevated phenylalanine (1, 2, 3).

 Aspartic acid is an excitotoxin that literally over excites neurons and destroys cells.
 Methanol is also a neurotoxin and its absorption is also increased when aspartame is heated above 86 degrees Fahrenheit.
 This heating breaks methanol into formaldehyde which damages the nervous system and is highly carcinogenic (4, 5).

-Acefultame Potassium:
+Acesulfame Potassium:

-This artificial sweetener is often times used in combination with other artificial sweeteners such as sucralose and/or aspartame to mask any form of after taste.
+This artificial sweetener is often times used in combination with other artificial sweeteners such as sucralose and/or aspartame to mask any form of aftertaste.
 This sweetener has been shown to stimulate insulin secretions even though it does not increase blood sugar (6).

 Elevated insulin increases inflammation and hampers immunity.
 Since Acefultame does not increase blood sugar this insulin response can stimulate reactive hypoglycemia.
-It has been linked to leukemia, breast cancer, thymus cancer and chronic respiratory diseases (7).
+It has been linked to leukemia, breast cancer, thymus cancer, and chronic respiratory diseases (7).

 Monosodium Glutamate is Dangerous: